AlfrescoLabs/alfresco-adf-devcontainer/README.md

 ```
 3. Reopen the project in container .

 You now have all the tools to run `yo` and follow: <https://www.alfresco.com/abn/adf/docs/tutorials/creating-your-first-adf-application/>.
-Because we want to generate code in the current folder do not provide a name.
+Because we want to generate code in the current folder do not provide a name just hit return when prompted.

 > **IMPORTANT** do not manually delete folders that are mounted as volumes, in this case, instead of `rm -rf node_modules` use `rm -rf node_modules/*` or the mount risk to be lost.
 The same applies to `.angular` folder.